 3. Not everyone will love your breast implants as much as you

 When you start to see your new breasts evolve it's not uncommon to feel a surge in your body confidence.

 And this is what people often notice, before they notice your breasts!
 You hold yourself higher and walk more confidently... not to mention fitting your clothes better (and fuller up top).

-Welcome to being in love with your new girls, and your new body confidence.
+Welcome to being in love with your breast implants, and your new body confidence.

 Unfortunately not everyone will be cheering on the new girls the same way you do.
 Breast augmentation is a very personal decision.
 Other people's opinions of your surgery choice may flow freely.
 And there will always be those who think you should accept your breasts the way they are.

 The key here is to have your rebound strategies and to ensure the love of your new body (and confidence) trumps the misunderstanding haters.